mportesdev/mportesdev.github.io/_posts/2021-09-15-extending-pathlib-path-in-python.md

 date:   2021-09-15
 ---

-This article attempts to summarize the difficulties of subclassing the [`pathlib.Path`][path] class from Python's standard library.
+This article attempts to summarize the _gotcha_ associated with subclassing the [`pathlib.Path`][path] class from Python's standard library.

 Let's suppose we work with files and directories in Python and we would like to extend `Path` with some cool extra functionality.
-As a toy example, let's say we want to overload the `<<` operator, so instead of e.g. `path.parent.parent.parent` we can just write `path << 3`.
+As a toy example, let's say we want to overload the `<<` operator, so that instead of e.g. `path.parent.parent.parent` we can just write `path << 3`.

 ## Subclassing Path